Could you be protein deficient? Here are the hidden signs.

 Carbs, sweets, caffeine, chocolate, pop, candy, pastries, or chips; constant cravings for these non-nutritional foods point to unstable blood sugar.
 Not everyone with cravings is protein deficient (otherwise we would really be looking at a country-wide epidemic!), but protein deficiency and unstable blood sugar are intimately linked.

-~Blood Sugar Stability/ Protein Deficiency Home Assessment~
+Try this Blood Sugar Stability/ Protein Deficiency Home Assessment

 This short assessment may help discover a blood sugar imbalance that a blood test might not pick up.